 Most of the time, the crying will stop when the baby’s comfort needs are met.
 Call their health care provider if any of these occur:

 - cries constantly for more than 3 hours

 - their cry sounds different or like they are in pain

 - your baby cannot be soothed

 - you feel scared that you are tired, angry, or you might hurt the baby

-- your baby is ill, especially if he or she has a fever of 100.4 F or more
+- your baby is ill, especially if they have a fever of 100.4˚ Fahrenheit (F) or 38˚ Celsius (C) or more